 Online reviews of different management companies and apartment complexes will also give you a sense of what leasing from these places is like and what other renters have to say.

 3) Gather your supporting documents

 To file a timely rental application for your dream apartment, you’ll need several documents on hand.
 Get these together in advance so you can respond to requests from property managers quickly when it’s time to make a play for your perfect place.

-- A credit report: Most landlords will do a credit check before leasing, so to save time during the application process, it’s best to have one in hand before you start applying.
+A credit report: Most landlords will do a credit check before leasing, so to save time during the application process, it’s best to have one in hand before you start applying.
 Don’t worry if you have a bad credit score or no credit at all: there are other ways to present your personal finances favorably.
-To obtain a credit report, visit AnnualCreditReport.com—the government guarantees you a free report every 12 months.
-Good news: the big three credit reporting agencies are offering free weekly reports through April 2021 due to the COVID-19 pandemic.
+To obtain a credit report, visit AnnualCreditReport.com —the government guarantees you a free report every 12 months.

 First, let’s get the definitions straight: